 Sri Lanka visa for the citizens of the Philippines – the application form

 The form you are required to complete has three steps.
-The first one should take about 5 minutes.
-You need to insert your personal information and some details about your trip.
+The first step should take about 5 minutes.
+You need to answer some basic personal info questions and some details about your trip.
 It is at this point when you must select a processing time as well.
-Just keep in mind that each processing time has its own cost.
+Just keep in mind that each processing time has a different price.
 Your options are the following:

 Standard processing – this is the cheapest and slowest option iVisa puts at your disposal.
 Your application is processed within 1 business day, and it costs $55.